Can overtourism be stopped in its tracks?

 Following the decision to limit visits to three hours, officials announced a price hike in December 2018, in a bid to regulate numbers.
 Reports say visitors could also be fined for overstaying their welcome.

-At the time, the Archaeological Survey for India said it was hoping to see numbers fall by between 15 and 20 per cent.
+At the time, the Archaeological Survey for India said it was hoping to see numbers fall by between 15 and 20%.

 Santorini, Greece